mikro-orm/mikro-orm/docs/versioned_docs/version-3.6/decorators.md

 > Every entity needs to have at least one primary key (see composite primary keys).

-> Note that if only one PrimaryKey is set and it's type is number it will be set to auto incremented automatically in MySQL.
+> Note that if only one PrimaryKey is set and it's type is number it will be set to auto incremented automatically in all SQL drivers.

 ```typescript
 @PrimaryKey()